Matthimatiker/MolComponents/README.md

 ### Advanced form creation ###

 Many forms share the same functionality.
 For example CSRF tokens are often required for security reasons.
-Although necessarry, these additional elements make testing difficult as they often depend on global state and therefore need a special treatment in unit tests.
+Although necessary, these additional elements make testing difficult as they often depend on global state and therefore need a special treatment in unit tests.